10 Do's & Don'ts for Your Office Christmas Party

 We’re fast approaching that most blessed time of year in the corporate calendar – Christmas party season.

-It’s a hectic time of year for us here at Tailored Entertainment towers.
-We’re already inundated with requests to provide unique corporate entertainment to end-of-year do’s of all shapes and sizes, right across the country.
+It’s typically a hectic time of year for us here at Tailored Entertainment towers.
+We’re usually inundated with requests to provide unique corporate entertainment to end-of-year do’s of all shapes and sizes, right across the country.
+It goes without saying that things look a little different this year, but we’re still as excited about the festive period as ever!

-This can and should be avoided.
+All this can and should be avoided.
 And guess what?
 Your favourite purveyors of Christmas party entertainment have got you covered.
 We’ve decided to let you in on a few do’s and don’ts for your Christmas Party.
 Think of it as our guide to getting through Christmas party season without needing to submit your resignation come January 2nd.
+We’ve even thrown in a couple of extra titbits of advice for getting through the virtual Christmas do, should you be subjected to it!

-If you’re an employer or manager, and you’re tasked with putting together this year’s Christmas party, you’re in luck!
+And if you’re an employer or manager tasked with putting together this year’s Christmas party, you’re in luck!
 We’ve got a little advice for you too - read on to find your own guide to Christmas party etiquette further into the piece.

 But without further ado – here we go!